charlie-barnes/gridref2vc-data-watson/README.md

 For more information on vice-counties see https://en.wikipedia.org/wiki/Vice-county

-The data has been generated from the NBN vice-county boundaries.
+The data has been generated from the NBN vice-county boundaries and the dataset of Irish vice-counties produced by SK53 sourced from OpenStreetMap @ https://github.com/SK53/Irish-Vice-Counties.
 Contains public sector information licensed under the Open Government Licence v3.0.